This document contains the set of exploratory questions to help identify post-traumatic stress disorder.

 Somniphobia describes an actual fear of sleep itself, driven by the pervasive sense of vulnerability to nightmares or unpleasant mental disturbances during a period of sleep.

-How would you describe any disruption to your sleep preparations as a result of a misaligned body clock or pre-sleep anxiety?
+Rate the disruption to your sleep preparations as a result of a misaligned body clock or pre-sleep anxiety?

 The phrase “post-traumatic psychological injury” is used here to describe a mental health condition that can develop after experiencing or witnessing a traumatic event.